amit154154/PopYou/README.md

-the examples below are generated using the inversion model such that the text given is "funko pop dull of {name} in a white background".
+the examples below are generated using the inversion model such that the text given is "funko pop figure of {name} in a white background".

 | Celebrty Name    | PopYou!
 Model | [deci diffusion](https://deci.ai/blog/decidiffusion-1-0-3x-faster-than-stable-diffusion-same-quality/) |